How Kyle Lauletta Became Bill Belichick’s Perfect Quarterback Prospect

 Quarterbacking runs in the Lauletta family.
 Joe, who also played lacrosse in high school, was a quarterback at Navy, inspired to attend the academy after seeing his older brother training to be an airline pilot.

 Free education, by way of football scholarship, and a dream job out of college was appealing to both Lauletta brothers.
-Joe still works as an airline pilot with American while Lex is at Delta.
+Joe still works as a pilot with American Airlines, while Lex is at Delta.

-Joe didn’t see as many snaps as his brother at Navy but threw a touchdown pass on a trick play against Notre Dame and got into the Army-Navy game as a senior.
+Joe didn’t see as many snaps as his brother at Navy but he threw a touchdown pass on a trick play against Notre Dame and got into the Army-Navy game as a senior.

-Despite signing his underage son up for flag football, Joe let Kyle choose his own path with some slight nudging.
+Despite signing up his underage son for flag football, Joe let Kyle choose his own path with some slight nudging.
 Joe was willing to play throwing coach for his sons, with a keen eye on mechanics, in the backyard or in the local gym but only at their choosing.
 Kyle played football from an early age but wasn’t bound to it by his parents.

 “I played everything as a kid,” Lauletta said.
 “My parents never forced me to play football.
 I just loved it.
 Man, I was the most competitive kid.
 If you asked my parents about me when I was younger, I was the most competitive kid ever.
 I would throw a fit when I would lose, and I would get real upset, no matter what it was.
 If we’re playing a board game, I’m just trying to rip people’s heads off and win.
 That’s how I always was.”

-And while Joe was away, serving in the Navy, Kyle’s mother had to be mom and dad to her three sons and a daughter.
+And while Joe was away, serving in the Navy, Kyle’s mother, Kim, had to be mom and dad to her three sons and one daughter.
 Joe and Lex both went out of their way to praise Kim for making Kyle into a quarterback prospect with perfect character.

 “Growing up, he had no choice but to be a good kid,” Lex said.